 joining the Squadron as a Probationer cadets become 2nd Class following

 enrolment until they pass key exams.
 There are classification exams which

 allow cadets to rise through the classifications of 1st Class, Leading Cadet,

 Senior Cadet to the highest classification of Master Air Cadet.

 addition to the Squadron staff the Squadron is supported by the Civilian

 Committee.
 The Committee meet about every other month to make decisions on

-maintain financial independence for the Squadron.
+vital importance to maintain financial independence for the Squadron.

 Mr A Lord